GPT1 – Improving Language Understanding by Generative Pre-Training

 Number of parameters: 117M

-At the time of billions of parameters, we can see that GPT1 only had 117 million parameters.
+In the era of trillions of parameters, we can see that GPT1 only had 117 million parameters.

 We create the input tokens for the model